 Depending on the project, responsibilities can cover all aspects of a project from the beginning stages through to completion.
 Project managers typically lead by example, so expect to be working at least the same hours as your staff.
 Wages for this role can be lucrative.

 - Engineering firms

-You will need a good degree, preferably in a topic related to the area you wish to move into.
-You will also need a significant body of experience in the appropriate field, although some graduate schemes start you off in an 'assistant PM' role.
+You will need a good degree, preferably in a topic related to the industry you wish to move into.
+You often need a significant body of experience in the appropriate field, although some graduate schemes start you off in an 'assistant PM' role.
 You may also be required to be part of a professional or chartered body.
 Some professional bodies such as the Association of Project Management offer industry recognised qualifications – these are not essential but would be advantageous.
 It is also likely that you will need a full, clean driving licence.

 - Organisational skills

 - Management and leadership skills